solana-foundation/developer-content/content/courses/token-extensions/close-mint.md

 dotenv.config();

 /**
- * Create a connection and initialize a keypair if one doesn't already exists.
+ * Create a connection and initialize a keypair if one doesn't already exist.
  * If a keypair exists, airdrop a SOL if needed.
  */
 const connection = new Connection("http://127.0.0.1:8899");